Bring Your Own Model Setup Guide

 AWS Bedrock

-The picker has two AWS options: AWS Bedrock (the Converse API — works for any Bedrock model: Llama, Nova, Mistral, Titan, Cohere, custom imports) and AWS Bedrock — Claude (Claude through the native Anthropic API, for full Claude features).
+The picker has two AWS options: AWS Bedrock (the Converse API, which works for any Bedrock model: Llama, Nova, Mistral, Titan, Cohere, custom imports) and AWS Bedrock — Claude (Claude through the native Anthropic API, for full Claude features).
 Both use the same AWS credentials.

 1. 1In the AWS console: Bedrock → Model access → enable the models you want.
 Anthropic Claude needs a short use-case form; Amazon Nova and Meta Llama are usually instant.